madetech/learn/guides/11-Docker/story.md

 They copy lots of configuration files with a year of knowledge baked into them.

-Finally three days in, they get the whole thing working on the second programmers machine.
+Finally three days in, they get the whole thing working on the second programmer's machine.
 All is well again.

 **And another...**